 Ibiza is renowned for its party life.
 Arrive in style on your own private yacht and party until the sun comes up at clubs like Cala Salada, Las Salinas, and Cala Conta.
 If you're looking for a more secluded and serene spot to kick off your sandals and relax, then check out beaches such as Cala Llentrisca, Cala Tarida, and Cala Llentia, which feature idyllic coves framed by cliffs and clear, turquoise water.

 In addition to snorkelling and lounging on the beach, one thing that should be on your agenda when sailing around Ibiza is a trip to Cova de Can Marçà, where you can explore underground caves with colourful illumination.
-Port de San Miguel is located nearby, so you can moor your Ibiza boat hire here and then check out the island's stunning natural features.
+Port de San Miguel is located nearby, so you can moor your boat here and then check out the island's stunning natural features.

 After a day of hiking or walking around the island's cliffs, coastal routes, vineyards and charming villages, enjoy an increible view of Ibiza's famous sunsets aboard your yacht or at one of the fantastic seafront bars and restaurants around the marina.
+Definitely a must during your sailing holiday in Ibiza.

 Only 50km wide, the island is best explored by boat, giving you the chance to discover the many hidden coves and shores that are not easily found with land transportation.
-Start your own private boat trip around Ibiza in the northwest of the island between San Antonio and San Vicente.
+Start your own private sailing holiday in Ibiza in the northwest of the island between San Antonio and San Vicente.
 Here the coast is lined with almond, olive and fig trees, picturesque woods and green valleys.
 Ibiza's large and small bays with stunning white sandy beaches and turquoise waters invite you to relax in the sun.
 Before heading down to Puerto de Ibiza make a stop at Cala Mastella.
 This fantastic little cove is surrounded by lush nature and offers a great little beach and romantic seaside restaurant.

-There are several routes you can take on your sailing trip.
+There are several routes you can take on your sailing holiday.
 Many people start in San Antonio and head down the western side of the island to Formentera.
 Another option is to do a complete loop around the island, with the possibility of stopping off at Formentera.
-Sailing around Ibiza is a true deligh.
+Sailing around Ibiza is a true delight.
 Thanks to the island’s small size, you can sail around Ibiza in a couple of days or you can extend your trip to do some island hopping around Mallorca, Minorca and Formentera.

 Ibiza's large and small bays with stunning white sandy beaches and turquoise waters invite you to relax in the sun.